disko/kotti_yellow_pages/README.rst

 kotti_yellow_pages
 ==================

-Yellow Pages content type for Kotti.
+Yellow Pages content type for `Kotti`_.

-`Find out more about Kotti`_
+THIS IS VERY MUCH WORK IN PROGRESS.
+DO NOT USE IT FOR ANYTHING BUT DEVELOPMENT!
+THINGS WILL CHANGE RAPIDLY, API IS IN NO WAY STABLE YET!

 Setup
 =====